farhatizakaria/packet-tracer-ubuntu-deps/README.md

 This repository provides a collection of dependencies and fixes for running Cisco Packet Tracer on Ubuntu 24.04 and later (Debian 13 Trixie included).
 It simplifies installation by resolving compatibility issues with a few libraries and packages on recent Ubuntu releases.

+> Note: The `.deb` packages included in this repository are official Ubuntu packages and are distributed under their respective licenses.